Components of Intern Training

 Additional Opportunities

 The CAPS training staff tries to accommodate special areas of interns' interest with opportunities to receive additional experience in those areas.
-Clinically, if an intern wants additional experience with certain presenting issues, such as eating disorders or ADHD, that request is communicated to the primary supervisor and arrangements can be made to provide the intern with more exposure and supervision in that area.
-Opportunities to co-teach a course, to sit in on the administrative meetings of the agency, or to make special arrangements for training from resource persons such as the substance abuse specialist or health center physicians have been developed in the past.
+Clinically, if an intern wants additional experience with certain presenting issues, such as eating disorders or ADHD, that request is communicated to the primary supervisor and an effort will be made to provide the intern with more exposure and supervision in that area.
+Previous interns, for example, have developed opportunities to co-teach a course and to participate in select projects with agency administrators.